hmps/neat/README.md

 # This repo is deprecated.
-Bourbon is available on Bower via the official maintainers, Thoughtbot.
+Neat is available on Bower via the official maintainers, Thoughtbot.

 # NEAT for BOWER